alexanderandrae/epl-shot-quality-analysis/README.md

 ## Project Status

-Football-Data match dataset has been imported into MySQL and transformed into a cleaned match-level table.
+Football-Data match data has been imported, cleaned, and reshaped into a team-level match table.

 Current stage:
 - raw match data uploaded